jaibhalla/Pygames/README.md

 ## 3. 2048
 Looks pretty much the same as the original just without the winning and losing on-screen updates.
 If you lose, the screen will close and the terminal will print "You Lost"

+## 4. Pac-Man
+I made this on JavaScipt so that everyone can have some fun during the COVID-19 Quarantine.
+There isn't a scoreboard, win and lose screen because I'm sure everyone knows how this TITAN of arcade works.